pnsaevik/effluent/docs/source/examples/roms/main.rst

 `ROMS documentation <https://www.myroms.org/wiki/Vertical_S-coordinate>`_.

-Internally, ``effluent`` uses the built-in function ``open_location`` to extract the density and velocity the given location.
+Internally, ``effluent`` uses the built-in function ``open_location`` to extract the density and velocity at the given location.
 Here, we use the same function for visualization purposes.

 .. plot::